mzjb/DeepH-pack/docs/source/train/train.md

 some hyperparameters.
 For a specific problem your should try adjusting the hyperparameters to obtain better results.

 - **The keyword *orbital***.
 The keyword *orbital* states which orbitals or matrix elements are predicted.
 It is a little complicated to understand its data structure.
-To figure out it, you can refer to the [INPUT KEYWORDS section](https://deeph-pack.readthedocs.io/en/latest/keyword/train.html#:~:text=generate%20crystal%20graphs.-,orbital,-%3A%20A%20JSON%20format) or the method [make_mask](https://github.com/mzjb/DeepH-pack/blob/main/deeph/kernel.py#:~:text=def%20make_mask(self%2C%20dataset)%3A) in class `DeepHKernal` defined in `DeepH-pack/deeph/kernel.py`.
+To figure out it, you can refer to the [INPUT KEYWORDS section](https://deeph-pack.readthedocs.io/en/latest/keyword/train.html#:~:text=generate%20crystal%20graphs.-,orbital,-%3A%20A%20JSON%20format) or the method [make_mask](https://github.com/mzjb/DeepH-pack/blob/main/deeph/kernel.py#:~:text=def%20make_mask(self%2C%20dataset)%3A) in class `DeepHKernel` defined in `DeepH-pack/deeph/kernel.py`.

     Alternatively, a Python script at `DeepH-pack/tools/get_all_orbital_str.py` can be used to generate a default configuration to predict all orbitals with one model.